Joe DioGuardi: Elections

 After Democrat John Hall defeated Kelly in 2006, DioGuardi decided to run against Hall in 2008.
 In May 2008, Republicans held a convention in Mahopac, New York, with delegates from each of the five counties to endorse a candidate and nominate their candidate.
 Kieran Michael Lalor won the convention vote with 46% of the vote, while DioGuardi finished last with 13% of the vote.

 Tenure

+Dioguardi voted against the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+Despite his vote against it, President Ronald Reagan signed it into law on April 28, 1988.

 He was the original author of the Chief Financial Officer and Federal Financial Reform Act (CFO Act), signed by President George H. W. Bush in 1990.
-The act mandated the assignment of a Chief Financial Officer to each major department and agency of the U.S. government.
+The act mandated the assignment of a chief financial officer to each major department and agency of the U.S. government.
 Former Comptroller General of the United States Charles Bowsher later said in testimony before the U.S. Senate that since the enactment of the bill, "We have seen important progress in directly confronting serious financial management weaknesses."

 Of the 1.55 million Black American military servicemen, not one had received the Medal of Honor.
 DioGuardi and Democratic Congressman Mickey Leland initiated legislation to confer the honor on Black World War I and World War II military heroes who had been recommended for, but had not received, the medal.
 Nine Medals of Honor have since been awarded.